-After months of work, I've finally released my new project to the public last week.
+After months of work, I’ve finally released my new project to the public last week.
 Viktorix is an online guide to professional event planning.
-The idea is to leverage experience and knowledge of event professionals to help other event professionals plan and execute their events successfully.
+The idea is to leverage the experience and knowledge of event professionals to help other event professionals plan and execute their events successfully.
 I strongly believe that events should never fail.

-As I was getting into event planning few years ago to help a non-profit organization plan their annual convention, I've found lack of resources specifically targeting event planning.
+As I was getting into event planning a few years ago to help a non-profit organization plan their annual convention, I’ve found a lack of resources specifically targeting event planning.
 There were few good resources, but they lacked depth and they were tied to a print publication.

 So, I had a niche and I had a problem.
 The solution hit me this past summer while I was visiting family in Ukraine.
 It hit me so hard that the last 2 weeks of my vacation I began researching things and working on a website.
 The fire was there, I was doing great.

 It didn’t last.
 I’m not sure what exactly it was, but I think I got scared of the responsibility; maybe even of success.
 After spending few weeks of my time working on it and at least $500 of investment in various things I stopped.
 I thought it was dead.

 Over the Thanksgiving holidays, something hit me again.
 I began contemplating the plausibility of getting it off the ground, again.
 I needed an editor to ensure articles would be edited to maintain a high degree of quality.
 Plus, I needed writers.
 I didn’t know if any event professionals would be interested in writing about it for free.
 The only thing I could offer them, in the beginning, is exposure/PR and an ability to build a professional writing portfolio.